tailix/libkernaux/CONTRIBUTING.md

 FooBar_do_something(foobar);
 ```

+* Mark variables and parameters with `const` if you don't plan to modify them
 * Only omit braces (curly brackets) of a block if it's statement is placed on
   the same line as conditional statement: